themanager.org

 Directory

-Corporate Ownership Structure and the Evolution of Bankruptcy Law in the US and UK this paper offers an account of the complementarities between bankruptcy law and ownership structure, which it is argued can explain developments in both the UK and the US.
-Pdf-file 2002
+Corporate Ownership Structure and the Evolution of Bankruptcy Law in the US and UK This paper offers an account of the complementarities between bankruptcy law and ownership structure, which it is argued can explain developments in both the UK and the US.
+By identifying the effects of concentration or dispersion in firms’ capital structure (across both equity and debt), and by analysing implications of these capital structure choices for bankruptcy, the paper develops a richer account of the corporate governance patterns we see in different nations.

 Customising your Disaster Recovery Plan Your business is unique, your DRP should be too